RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 [List of Countries by Population]: http://en.wikipedia.org/wiki/List_of_countries_by_population
 [List of Countries and Dependencies by Population]: http://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population_density

-Convert the data into JSON format (if necessary), and embed it into the svg3.html document.
+Convert the data into JSON format (write a python script if necessary), and embed it into the svg2.html document.
 This means your data will look something like:

 	{
 		data : "title",